elpotatoslayer/Ralph-1/README.md

 ### Hi there 👋

+I'm Ralph Oburu a Remote Full-stack Web Developer based in Uganda.
+Searching for interesting projects and awesome people to work with.
+But don't let that stop you from contacting me if you only want to make friends, grab a beer, have a chat, play chess, discuss some tech ideas, share business opportunities...

 <!--
 **Ralph-1/Ralph-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.